 3.0 INTRODUCTION

 The knowledge of system analysis is to establish precisely what the users of the system want.
 The main part of this stage is communication between the users and the software developers or engineer.
 System analysis and design relates to shaping organizations, improving performance and achieving objectives for profitability and growth.
 The emphasis is on system in action, the relationships among subsystems and their contribution to meeting a common goal.

+State appropriate research methodology and research method.
+Refer to the guideline.
+Be reminded that OOAD is a design tool and not research methodology

 The proposed system is built with an object-oriented analysis and design (OO AD) methodology.
 The purpose of Object oriented analysis and design can be described as: